 Western Dakota Tech is the only technical institute that serves the western South Dakota region.
-WDT offers more than 30 diploma and Associate of Applied Science degree programs in a variety of fields, including Business and Computers, Construction and Manufacturing, Energy and Environmental Technologies, Health Sciences, Legal and Public Services, and Transportation Technologies.
+WDT offers a wide variety of diploma and associate of applied science degree programs including Business and Computers, Construction and Manufacturing, Energy and Environmental Technologies, Health Sciences, Public Services, and Transportation Technologies.
 In addition, a wide variety of non-credit classes, workshops, professional programs, and seminars are available through the Corporate Education Center.